By COGwriter

 In modern times writers such as Dr. Tim LaHaye of the Left Behind series of books is misleading many about his incorrect "pre-tribulation rapture" (Is There A Secret Rapture for the Church?
 When and Where is the Church Protected?) and his false assertion that a third Jewish temple must be built in Jerusalem (Might a Temple in Jerusalem Not be Required?).
 As neither of those events will happen as he indicated, that who follow his teachings will be sadly mistaken.

 Furthermore, people such as Harold Camping claimed that the Great Tribulation already started (and in his case he claimed in 1988).
-And Harold Camping last claimed that Jesus would return and the world would end on October 21, 2011 (this was at least his wrong third return date).
+And Harold Camping also claimed that Jesus would return and the world would end on October 21, 2011 (this was at least his wrong third return date).
 Why?
 Because he made up his own calculations and he (and others) ignored the fact that the events of the Great Tribulation include major physical signs that the Bible teaches, but have certainly not yet come to pass (cf. Daniel 7:25, 11:31; Matthew 24:15-22).
 (For more information, please see the article Harold Camping's Teachings About the End of the World Did Not Agree with the Bible.)

 Do not follow or heed false leaders.